Peter loved tennis, now, he “hangs the racket on a nail”.

-The most important symptom is certainly the pain associated with a lack of strength in the arm and hand.
+The most important symptom is the pain associated with lack of strength in the arm and hand.
 Pain is an unpleasant sensory experience and is subjective.
 It varies from person to person.
-In most cases, however, the pain is chronic and can last for months, radiate from the base of the neck to the elbow, accentuate during the common daily activities that involve the arm: simple operations such as dressing, combing, washing can become very difficult for people suffering from painful shoulder syndrome.
+In most cases, however, they can become very difficult for people suffering from painful shoulder syndrome.

-Pain can also occur at rest and at night, hindering adequate sleep.
+Pain occurring at night and at night, hindering adequate sleep.

 Pain, if not adequately controlled, can have a negative impact on a person’s life, jeopardizing interpersonal relationships.

 What to do in case of shoulder pain?

 Home remedies and the improper use of drugs with pain-relieving / anti-inflammatory action should be avoided.
 The family doctor should prescribe diagnostic and instrumental examinations as an X-ray and an MRI.